 Advises a trade association of lawn and garden equipment manufacturers and its members on various matters before the CPSC, including tracking standards development activity.

-Advises a Fortune 100 manufacturer of fire and security alarm systems product safety regarding compliance programs, evaluation of potential CPSC reporting obligations, recalls and responses to Freedom of Information Act (FOIA) requests.
+100 manufacturer of fire and security alarm systems product safety regarding compliance programs, evaluation of potential CPSC reporting obligations, recalls and responses to Freedom of Information Act (FOIA) requests.

 Represents a manufacturer of electrical products and tools in developing a product safety compliance program and in evaluating potential CPSC reporting obligations.